YizeZhang/Net_Diff/README.md

 It provides IGS data and products download from many public FTP servers.

-It also provides some useful tools such as time and coordinate system transferring, RTCM data receiving through Ntrip and TCP/IP, RTCM converting, RINEX editing, ssr dumping, CLALIB and so on.
+It also provides some useful tools such as time and coordinate system transferring, RTCM data receiving through Ntrip and TCP/IP, raw data converting, RINEX editing, ssr dumping, CLALIB and so on.

 It provides a simple satellite orbit simulation.